izzy-robinson/msc-thesis/Optimisation Problems.md

 :::

 Our (admittedly limited) selection of examples reveals an emerging pattern; for each solvable LP, at least one optimal solution is found at a vertex of its feasible region.
 This feature is not unique to the specific problems we have chosen to present - rather, it is true in general.
 Let us state this important result as a theorem whose proof we omit.
+See @Gass2003 for details.

 :::{prf:theorem} Vertex solutions of LPs.
 :label: vertex-solutions-theorem